 We commercialize "La Tromba Pan Flute Oil" which is a special mixture of mineral oils specifically elaborated for preserving bamboo pipes.
 It has worked great for me, and I would recommend it.
+We also commercialize almond oil, which is an effective and less expensive option.

 These are some instructions on how to apply oil to the pipes and some recommendations for preserving your bamboo flute: